mkoehnenlmu/mlops_project_23/reports/README.md

 - [x] Make sure that all team members have write access to the github repository

-- [ ] Create a dedicated environment for you project to keep track of your packages -> add the conda exported file to github @maya
+- [x] Create a dedicated environment for you project to keep track of your packages

 - [x] Create the initial file structure using cookiecutter